Please read through all the information on this page

 Time off work or study

-You may have exams, work projects, or important deadlines coming up.
+You may also have exams, work projects, or important deadlines coming up.
 Please take these into consideration when discussing your donation.
-Your coordinator will work with you and the patients centre, or client if you are donating for research to get a schedule that works around your commitments where possible.
+Your coordinator will work with you and the patients centre, or client if you are donating for research, to get a schedule that works around your commitments where possible.

 If you are very active, depending on the way you to donate it might take you a few weeks to return to your pre-donation fitness level .
+You may also be asked to avoid certain activities for a week or two after your donation, such as contact sports.
 Please consider if you have a race or competition planned in the weeks following or prior to your donation .

 Challenges & Changes